 As specified by the Code of Federal Regulations (40 CFR §93.109[c], as amended by 62 FR 43807, Aug.
 15, 1997) all ozone nonattainment areas designated moderate and above must pass a motor vehicle emissions budget test if an approved SIP budget exists.
-The HGB area has been designated as "Severe" for the 1997 eight-hour standard with an attainment year of 2019.
-As noted earlier, the budget test must be satisfied using the MVEBs established in the RFP SIP.
-Specifically, this test is satisfied when emissions of the ozone pollutant's precursors (VOC and NOx) for each analysis year are less than or equal to the MVEBs established in the SIP.
-For the test, the regional emission analysis may be performed for any years within the timeframe of the transportation plan, provided they are not more than ten years apart, the attainment year (2019) and the plan horizon year (2035).
-To meet this analysis requirement then, the years 2009, 2019, 2025 and 2035 were selected.
+The HGB area has been designated as "Severe" for the 1997 eight-hour standard with an attainment date of June 15, 2019.
+Since to show attainment, data from a whole ozone season is needed, then the year 2018 is being modeled to show attainment.
+As noted earlier, the budget test must be satisfied using the MVEBs established in the AD and RFP SIPs.
+Specifically, this test is satisfied when emissions of the ozone pollutant's precursors (VOC and NOx) for each analysis year are less than or equal to the MVEBs established in the SIPs.
+For the test, the regional emission analysis should be performed for any years within the timeframe of the transportation plan, provided they are not more than ten years apart, any year that has an emission budget (2011, 2014 and 2017), the attainment year (2018) and the plan horizon year (2035).
+To meet this analysis requirement then, the years 2011, 2014, 2017, 2018, 2025 and 2035 were selected.